Learn about actual and potential costs

 Find the vendor to meet your needs

-The DBMSs market exhibits a high level of market share concentration, as the top four suppliers make up about 75.0% of revenue in 2018.
+The DBMSs market exhibits a high level of market share concentration because the top four suppliers make up about 75.0% of revenue in 2020.
 Currently, there are about 400 suppliers of DBMSs.
-Consolidation has become more prevalent in the three years to 2018 as larger firms acquire smaller firms to...
+Consolidation has become more prevalent in the three years to 2020 as larger firms acquire smaller firms to...
 Subscribe to learn more.

 Questions to ask potential suppliers